What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 Scenario 1: Both Players Have High Card

-Compare each card from highest to lowest until one is higher.
+Compare each card from highest to lowest until one differs.

 • Player A: K-J-9-5-3